1933 24 Hours of Le Mans: Night

-Just as night was falling the elegant Duesenberg was disqualified, belatedly and much to the crowd's displeasure, for coming in for its first fuel-stop one lap too early.
-This moved the big Bugatti of Bussienne/Desprez up to fifth.
-The other Bugatti was not so fortunate, having to retire when its battery went flat and could not power the headlamps.
-Another having problems with its battery was John Ford's C-type MG.
-The dynamo was not recharging the battery, so to save power they drove without the lights on - until the ACO officials warned them they risked disqualification.
+Just as night was falling the Duesenberg was disqualified for coming in for its first fuel-stop one lap too early.
+This moved the Bugatti of Bussienne/Desprez up to fifth.
+The other Bugatti had to retire when its battery went flat and could not power the headlamps.
+Another racer having problems with its battery was John Ford's C-type MG.
+The dynamo was not recharging the battery, so to save power they drove without the lights on until the ACO officials warned them they risked disqualification.
 Thereafter they only put them on coming out of the White House corner to the pit straight and tried to follow other cars whenever possible.
-They survived without incident – to themselves or others – until dawn and the danger had passed.
+They survived without incident, to themselves or others, until dawn and the danger had passed.

-During the evening, the public address announced to the spectators that Sommer and Nuvolari had covered the first 500 km faster than Giuseppe Campari had done in the French Grand Prix the week before at Montlhéry.
+During the evening, the public address announced to the spectators that Sommer and Nuvolari had covered the first 500km faster than Giuseppe Campari had done in the French Grand Prix the week before at Montlhéry.

 Through the night, the cars had settled into a regular order: Sommer had a two-lap lead over Chiron/Cortese (who had fought back up to second) and Chinetti/Gunzberg with a further two laps back to Lewis/Rose-Richards.
 Guy Moll's Alfa Romeo had been running well, getting as high as fourth.
 But constant vibration broke the terminals on the battery, stopping his co-driver Cloitre out on the circuit.
 When Moll tried to take a new fuse out to the car, he was spotted by the officials and the car had to be disqualified.
-At 2 am Sammy Davis, running well in the top-10, brought his Aston Martin into the pits with front suspension issues and an hour was spent replacing the springs.
+At 2am Sammy Davis, running well in the top-10, brought his Aston Martin into the pits with front suspension issues and an hour was spent replacing the springs.
 The big Bugatti, that had been running fifth, started having water pump issues and it lost a lot of time in the pits.